ThemeAvenue/Remote-Dashboard-Notifications/README.md

 1. Copy `includes/class-remote-notification-client.php` into the theme / plugin directory
 2. Create a new channel on the server
 3. Get the channel ID & key (in the term edit screen)
-4. Instantiate the class on the client with the server's URL (`http://domain.com?post_type=notification`), the channel ID and key
+4. Register the notification on the client with the server's URL (`http://domain.com`), the channel ID and key

 ### Integration examples